pruizf/disco/README.md

 *Let's party*

-The Diachronic Spanish Sonnet Corpus (DISCO) contains sonnets in Spanish in XML-TEI, between the 15th and the 20th centuries (4303 sonnets by 1215 authors from 22 different countries).
+The Diachronic Spanish Sonnet Corpus (DISCO) contains sonnets in Spanish in XML-TEI, between the 15th and the 20th centuries (4530 sonnets by 1216 authors from 22 different countries).
 It includes well-known authors, but also less canonized ones.
 Texts and authors are enriched with identifiers and metadata.

-The current version of the corpus is v4.0.
-Its content was first published in December 2021 as the v4 branch, and later released as v4.0.
+The current version of the corpus is v5.0, published in February 2023.
 Work about the corpus presented or submitted before then refers to earlier releases, see the [release history](https://github.com/pruizf/disco/releases).
 <br><br>

    * [Prior Collections of Texts in Spanish](#prior-collections-of-texts-in-spanish)